 Within 60 days after the Tribe's final permit action, an applicant, any person who filed comments on the draft permit or participated in the public hearing, and any other person who could obtain judicial review of that action under applicable law, may appeal to the Environmental Commission in accordance with the RAC and the Commission's Procedural Rules.
+Solely for the purpose of obtaining administrative review before the Commission for failure to take final permit action, final permit action shall include the failure of the Tribe to take final action on an application for a permit within the time required.

-Petitions for administrative review of final permit actions can be filed after the deadline designated by the Commission only if they are based solely on grounds arising after the deadline for administrative review has passed.
+Petitions for administrative review of final permit actions can be filed after the deadline designated by the Commission only if they are based solely on grounds arising after the deadline for administrative review.
 Such petitions shall be filed no later than 60 days after the new grounds for review arise.
 If the final permit action being challenged is the Tribe's failure to take final action, a petition for administrative review may be filed any time before the Tribe denies or issues the final permit.